fox-it/dissect.cobaltstrike/docs/tutorials/minimal_beacon_client.rst

     args, options = parse_commandline_options()
     client.run(**options)

-We first import a new helper function called ``CallbackDebugMessage`` which we can use to create a debug message that is printed on the Team Server side.
+We first import a new helper function called :meth:`~dissect.cobaltstrike.client.CallbackDebugMessage` which we can use to create a debug message that is printed on the Team Server console.

 .. code-block:: python
     :caption: myclient_ls_callback_02.py